BaguetteBoiTuna/NTPU/2024-11-09-midterm_report_dante_dlfia.md

 ## 5. Results Summary

+To evaluate the models trained with and without pre-processing, I collected key performance metrics across both models.
+The table below summarizes the metrics used for comparison:

 | Metric             | Model A    | Model B    |
 | ------------------ | ---------- | ---------- |
 | Training Time (s)  | 251.315995 | 279.854320 |